3 things customers like to read in post-purchase emails

 An informed customer is a happy customer.
 Keep your customers informed about the status of their order – and that means providing precise information.

-.
+Tell them when their order is received and processed, when it has been shipped and when – exactly – it will be delivered.
+Give them the opportunity to trace their parcel.
 And if the order can’t be delivered to their house, tell them exactly where it has gone and how they can get it.
 Provide the opening times of the local post office and include a map with its exact location.

 Keep your customers informed!

 Also be forthcoming with any information about problems concerning the order.
 If shipping is delayed, tell the customer.
 If a customization process is taking longer than estimated, tell the customer.
 If delivery takes longer because the carrier is on strike, tell the customer.
 If the order is held in customs, tell the customer.

 If you have fulfilled the customer’s main need, providing information about the status of their order, you can maximise having their full attention to tell them a bit more about the product they’ve just bought.
 Consider this, alongside confirmation that the recently ordered food processor is now on it’s way, the retailer could send a (video) tutorial which explains to the customer how best to use the new device.
 Or a recipe for cooking.
 Or assembly and cleaning instructions.